DanielMartinez5/GST101FOSS4GLabs/Module 6 Lab/QGIS 2.6/Module 6 Lab.md

 10. If necessary, you can delete a class by selecting the class in the list and selecting Cut Class from the Edit menu.

-11. From the menu bar choose Processor -> Classify to open the Set Classification Specifications dialog window.
+11. From the menu bar choose Processor -> Classify, this opens the Set Classification Specifications dialog window.

 12. Uncheck Image Selection.
 The other default settings are fine.
 Click OK (Figure below).
 If prompted to ‘Update project statistics before continuing’, click OK.